-Prior to receiving a Mortgage Loan, each Eligible Borrower must complete a homebuyer education class approved by the Authority.
-Homebuyer education classes are offered statewide and at no cost to the Eligible Borrower by Authority-approved housing counseling agencies and housing authorities under contract with the Authority.
+Prior to receiving a New Mortgage Loan, each Eligible Borrower must complete a homebuyer education class approved by the Authority.
+Homebuyer education classes are offered statewide and at no cost to the Eligible Borrower by housing counseling agencies and housing authorities approved by and under contract with the Authority.
 Homebuyer education certificates are only valid for nine months from the date of the certificate through the date of the purchase contract.
-Pursuant to its contracts with such agencies, the Authority will pay up to \$45 per family for the classroom education in addition to other fees associated with follow-up counseling.
-Proceeds of the Bonds in the amount of \$100,000 will be available towards payment of these homebuyer education fees relating to Eligible Borrowers receiving Mortgage Loans financed with proceeds of the Bonds (or amounts exchanged therefor).
+Pursuant to its contracts with such agencies, the Authority will pay for each class conducted by such agency the greater of \$250 or \$45 for each family attending the class.
+Proceeds of the Bonds in the amount of \$100,000 will be available towards payment of these homebuyer education fees relating to Eligible Borrowers receiving New Mortgage Loans financed with proceeds of the Bonds (or amounts exchanged therefor).